whitneyburton/portfolios/students/1510/aaron-greenspan/20151120-aaron-greenspan-m1.markdown

 ##### Notes:

-* Basic sorting and input output looks solid; implementing extensions for File I/O, counting, and deletion
+* Basic sorting and input output looks solid; implementing extensions for File I/O, counting, and deletion.
-* Pretty thorough attention to testing with lots of edge cases; testing with some large data inputs
+* Pretty thorough attention to testing with lots of edge cases; testing with some large data inputs.
 * Biggest opportunities for improving code cleanliness come around interactions/ managing nil values -- be wary of working with nil directly; often cleaner to introduce some level of abstraction between.